waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Giovanni Defeated:** Defeated on Rocket Hideout B4F, dropped the Silph Scope.
 - **Rival Pixel Defeated:** Defeated on Pokémon Tower 2F.

-- **(Future Idea): `exploration_agent`:** To find the most efficient path to visit all reachable unseen tiles on a map.

 ## VI.
 Agent Task Backlog

-### `battle_advisor_agent` (CRITICAL FIX)
+### `battle_advisor_agent` (COMPLETE - v3)
-- **Problem:** The agent has trouble differentiating between wild and trainer battles.
-It recommended fighting a wild Haunter instead of running, and previously recommended running from a trainer.
+- **Problem:** The agent struggled to differentiate between wild and trainer battles, leading to incorrect run/fight recommendations.
-- **Root Cause:** The logic for identifying battle type is weak.
+- **Root Cause:** The logic for identifying battle type was weak and relied on fallible text analysis.
-- **Solution:** The prompt needs a robust check.
-It should analyze the opponent's name (e.g., 'CHANNELER's GASTLY' vs. 'GASTLY') and the `Screen Text` for keywords like 'wants to fight!'.
-If it's a wild encounter and not a specific target, it MUST prioritize running.
+- **Solution:** The agent has been successfully redesigned.
+It now requires a boolean `is_trainer_battle` input, which acts as the absolute source of truth.
+The system prompt has been updated to strictly enforce that the agent CANNOT recommend running if this flag is true.
+This has proven to be a robust and reliable fix.